Kisaburo Osawa (1911-1991) was an influential Aikido master who taught at Aikikai Hombu Dojo and was a close advisor to Kisshomaru Ueshiba

 Kisaburo Osawa wanted to become physically strong, so began his Aikido training, and as he continued to improve his aikido skills and mature, he realised the meaning of the word 'strong' had changed for him.

-Kisaburo Osawa traveled abroad on many occasions beginning with a 1974 trip to USA.
-He was one of the major decision-makers within the Aikikai for both foreign and domestic matters.
+He traveled abroad a lot beginning with a 1974 trip to USA.
+He was one of the major decision-makers in the Aikikai for both foreign and domestic matters.

-He served as an adviser to Kisshomaru Ueshiba and was one of the senior instructors of the Aikikai, where he taught one class a week.
+He served as a major adviser to Kisshomaru Ueshiba and was one of the senior instructors of the Aikikai, where he taught one class a week.
 His style of aikido was known by his slow circular movements.